TL;DR: Taskade ships a native MCP server at

 What is the difference between Taskade-as-server and Taskade-as-client MCP?

-Taskade-as-server (live in v6.148): external AI clients connect TO Taskade and read/write your workspace.
+Taskade-as-server (live in v6.148): external AI clients connect TO Taskade, read your workspace (Projects, Agents, Automations) via inspect_space, and edit the Genesis app source via write_file.
 Taskade-as-client (live in v6.150): Taskade Agents v2 can call OUT to external MCP servers including Notion, Linear, Sentry, and any compliant server.
 Both directions are gated to V8 Business and above.
-The Taskade MCP integration guide at /learn/connect/mcp explains the full bidirectional model.
+The Taskade MCP integration guide at /learn/connect/mcp-server explains the full bidirectional model.

 Can I use Cursor with the Taskade MCP server?